 - Individual career counseling

 - Career assessment testing

 - Workshops and seminars

-- The Career Skills Program
+- Internships

 - Job market and occupational information

-- Resume, cover letter and job search resources
+- · Resume, cover letter and job search resources

 - Career Cruising, an online interactive career guidance and information system

-Students can utilize the resources available on the Career Services web page at www.yc.edu/ careers, take one of the Career Exploration classes (STU 110/111) or meet individually with an academic advisor or one of the career services coordinators.
+Students can utilize the resources available on the Career Services web page at www.yc.edu/careers, take one of the Career Exploration classes (STU 110/111) or meet with one of the career services coordinators.
 For further information on the Prescott Campus, call 928.717.7709 or on the Verde Valley Campus, 928.634.6563.